 Second stop: Sandiaoling

 The train was packed with tourists, but I was the only person who got out at Sandiaoling (三貂 嶺).
-As I had made some research before arriving (to avoid looking for my trail as in Maokong), I knew in which direction to go.
+As I had made some research before getting there (to avoid not finding the trail as happened in Maokong), I knew in which direction to go.
 After passing through the tiny train station, I followed the railway towards the village, crossed it, then found myself facing the stairs that would lead me to the trail (there are signs and maps trails, so it’s not too complicated to find the way).

 I do not really have the words to describe the feeling of exaltation that inhabited me at the thought of being completely alone on a path in the jungle.
 I felt like a little girl marveling at the sight of every butterfly, every bird, or every strange insect whose name I did not know.